In most situations, inheriting a legacy is a good thing, but not in IT.

 • Focus on business value creation and not just the replacement of technology

 • Don’t just delegate modernization to the IT function.
-It’s a strategic business issue and not a technical one.
+It’s a strategic business issue, not just a technical one.

 • Plan for testing and validation.